-Coalescence Safeguarding Zone
+Policy HPE7 Coalescence Safeguarding Zone

-- A. Map 12.6 identifies the Coalescence Safeguarding Zone.
-New development proposals within this area will be supported where it can be demonstrated that the development would not detrimentally impact the character of Hatfield Peverel and Nounsley as separate and distinguishable settlements and will not result in the coalescence of Hatfield Peverel and Nounsley with surrounding settlements including Witham. - B. New development proposals likely to have a significant impact within the Coalescence Safeguarding Zone should include a detailed assessment of: - i. the impacts of the development on the character and appearance of the surrounding area, taking into account the design, size, and scale of the proposed development; - ii. the potential for the development to result in the coalescence of settlements within the Parish and the surrounding area.
-The assessment should demonstrate how the development will maintain a clear separation and avoid any potential coalescence between settlements within the Parish and adjoining Parishes. - C. Major new development proposals within the Coalescence Safeguarding Zone should include a visual impact assessment, clearly outlining the impact of development on the character and appearance of the surrounding area and demonstrating the impact of the development and proposed mitigation measures on the important views identified in Map 12.5 from settlements within the Parish.
+- A. The Policies Map (Map 13.6) identifies the Coalescence Safeguarding Zone.
+New development proposals within this area will be supported where it can be demonstrated that the development would not detrimentally impact the character of Hatfield Peverel and Nounsley as separate and distinguishable settlements and will not result in the coalescence of Hatfield Peverel and Nounsley with surrounding settlements including Witham. - B. New development within the Coalescence Safeguarding Zone will be subject to a comprehensive assessment of the impacts upon the character and appearance of the surrounding area.
+To enable this, all new development proposals within the Coalescence Safeguarding Zone must include a detailed assessment of: - i. the impacts of the development on the character and appearance of the surrounding area, taking into account the design, size, and scale of the proposed development; - ii. the potential for the development to result in the coalescence of settlements within the Parish and the surrounding area.
+The assessment should demonstrate how the development will maintain a clear separation and avoid any potential coalescence between settlements within the Parish and adjoining Parishes. - C. Major new development proposals within the Coalescence Safeguarding Zone should include a visual impact assessment, clearly outlining the impact of development on the character and appearance of the surrounding area and demonstrating the impact of the development and proposed mitigation measures on views from settlements within the Parish.